garrettjoecox/toybox-cli/README.md

 Generate a new toybox with:
 ```
-$ toybox new [desiredname]
+$ toybox init
 ```
+If it mentions something about not finding gulp run `npm install -g gulp`

-Then just run `toybox` while inside the new directory to start the live reload server.
+Then just run `toybox start` while inside the new directory to start the live reload server.
 (It will reload the window upon saving files)

 ## Contributing